 Serrated Edge

-I tried this blade out on my comfrey stems which are upright, and about a medium density.
-It cut quickly and easily, it surprised me how well it worked.
-It also works well to cut twine too, which is a neat feature when you are in the garden and need to get support set up.
+This is the most useful feature of the hori hori knife apart from it’s digging capabilities.
+The serrated edge does a really good job of cutting stems, branches and thicker plant material.
+It cuts quickly and easily, and it surprised me how well it worked.
+It also works well to cut twine too, which is a neat feature when you’re in the garden and need to get support set up.

 Continue growing your garden knowledge